Fact checked

 Irrevocable Living Trusts

-In contrast, an irrevocable living trust cannot be altered or revoked without the consent of the beneficiaries.
+An irrevocable living trust cannot be altered or revoked without the consent of the beneficiaries.
+While this limits flexibility, it provides greater asset protection and may offer potential tax benefits.
 For example, this means that if you make this type of trust for your children, you cannot change it without your children’s consent.

 Determining which type of trust is suitable depends on individual circumstances, goals, and preferences.
 While revocable trusts can often be less expensive upfront, for example, irrevocable trusts could possibly protect assets better in certain circumstances, such as divorce.